safespring/docs/content/storage/s3-advanced.md

 # s3cmd -c owner-s3.cfg signurl s3://bucket/testfile +86400
 ```
 The command will return an URL that you can send to anyone and will be valid for 24 hours from now.
+You can also skip +86400 to make the URL permanent.